rohitDurbha/CS261A_Paper1_RohitDurbha/README.md

-# Passing Efficiency and Team Success: A Simple Linear Regression Report of NFL Team Statistics
+# More Than Just Yards: How Passing EﬀiciencySeparates the NFL’s Best Teams

 ## Author(s) and Date of Submission
 **Author:** Prasanna Sai Rohit Durbha
-**Date of Submission:** September 24, 2025
+**Date of Submission:** October 28, 2025

 ## Project Structure